Zoning Board of Adjustment

 HOW MUCH IS THE FEE?

 The fee for the Zoning Board of Adjustment is $550.
 Please see the Fee Schedule for any additional review fees that may apply to the whole project.
 Fees are non-refundable, regardless of whether the request is approved or denied.
-Payment must be made prior to the hearing by check or money order payable to “Treasurer, City of Pittsburgh” or credit card.
-There is a $0.25 flat fee plus 2% service charge for all payments made by credit card.
+Payment must be made prior to the hearing.
+Fees can be paid via credit card or E-check at the OneStopPGH online portal, a fee will apply.
+Check or money order payable to “Treasurer, City of Pittsburgh” will also be accepted in person at the OneStopPGH Counter at 200 Ross St., 3rd floor, from 8 a.m. to 3 p.m.

 WHAT IS THE PUBLIC NOTIFICATION PROCESS?